Multi-Level Monte Carlo Training of Neural Operators: Introduction

-\paragraph{Related Works.} Our work translates the classic MLMC methods for PDEs~\citep{giles2008multilevel,giles2009multilevel,cliffe_multilevel_2011,giles2015multilevel} to the context of neural operators, where the regularity properties of the PDE solution theoretically justify the approximation of the gradients.
+Our work translates the classic MLMC methods for PDEs~\cite{giles2008multilevel,giles2009multilevel,cliffe_multilevel_2011,giles2015multilevel} to the context of neural operators, where the regularity properties of the PDE solution theoretically justify the approximation of the gradients.
 MLMC methods also inspired the development of several related works in machine learning.
-In \citep{li_multi-level_2021} an active learning strategy is employed to dynamically query an acquisition function to process new examples at different resolutions. \cite{lye_multi-level_2020} propose a multi-level approach to learn input parameters to observable maps and apply it to uncertainty quantification.
-Moreover, \cite{jin_minimax_2023} study a multi-level operator learning algorithm to obtain theoretical sample complexity estimates.
+In \cite{li_multi-level_2021} an active learning strategy is employed to dynamically query an acquisition function to process new examples at different resolutions. \cite{lye_multi-level_2020} proposes a multi-level approach to learn input parameters to observable maps and apply it to uncertainty quantification.
+Moreover, \cite{jin_minimax_2023} studies a multi-level operator learning algorithm to obtain theoretical sample complexity estimates.
 More recently, \cite{gal2025towards,zakariaei2025multiscale} introduce a multi-scale stochastic gradient descent approach to train convolutional and graph neural networks at different resolutions.
 In particular, \cite{zakariaei2025multiscale} focuses on multi-scale training for standard CNNs applied to image processing tasks, while our work targets neural operators for challenging PDE problems using a variety of neural operator architectures.

-\paragraph{Main contributions.} The key advantages and novelties of this work are summarized below: \begin{itemize}[nosep,leftmargin=*] \item Introduction of a rigorous mathematical framework supporting the adoption of MLMC training of neural operators at different resolutions. \item Exploitation of multi-resolution data for the acceleration of training with a single high-resolution dataset, by coarsening, or when access to high-resolution data is limited or scarce.

-\item Implementation of data batching engine that enables effective training with multi-resolution dataset and allows different sampling strategies.

-\item Reduction of training time by up to 60\% compared to single-resolution training across multiple state-of-the-art neural operators architectures and test problems.